 At least Ledell Eackles was around to bring some respectability to the Bullets.
 Eackles came off the bench to match his season high of 22 points.
 Tom Hammonds came off the bench for 20.

 It takes about a second to appreciate Washington's other achievements against the Heat.
 The Bullets' 44 fourth-period points were the most anyone has scored against Miami in the final 12 minutes of a game.

 Guard Andre Turner, who did not play until the fourth period, had a season-high nine assists.
 LaBradford Smith scored a career-high 12, 11 in the fourth period.

 "We haven't found the continuity that we're looking for," said Bullets forward Harvey Grant, who had 11 points.
 "We've had a lot of people hurt and a lot of people in and out of the lineup."

 No combination Washington tried worked against the Heat.

-Similar to a game last week at the Capital Centre, Miami's Glen Rice was the biggest blot on Washington's defense.
-Rice, who had 35 in Miami's win over the Bullets then, had 22 last night.
+Similar to the game last week at the Capital Centre, Miami's Glen Rice was the biggest blot on Washington's defense.
+Rice, who had 35 in Miami's win over the Bullets last week, had 22 last night.